MateriaMagicaLLC/mm-mushclient-scripts/readme.txt

 Ruthgul's collection of MUSHclient plugins for Materia Magica.

-A few are my own, others are contributions from other playrs, most are adapted from other games/authors.
+A few are my own, others are contributions from other players, most are adapted from other games/authors.

 For more details, check the Wiki.